fanhuan/protocols/protocol_1000ofThem.md

 1. Download data.

 Accession numbers were aquired from Lack 2016 Table S2.
-Note that is the accession number is in SRX(instead of SRR), manual look-up from NCBI sra is neccessary.
+Note that if the accession number is in SRX(instead of SRR), manual look-up from NCBI sra is neccessary.
 A helpful [post](https://edwards.sdsu.edu/research/fastq-dump/) on fastq-dump (part of the sra-toolkit) options.

 	fastq-dump --gzip --split-files --readids --dumpbase --skip-technical –clip --read-filter pass SRR_ID